 There is a lot of hype around retirement annuities (RA’s) and the ridiculous tax advantage you get when using your discretionary allowance.
-By now everyone should be aware of the 27.5% tax free allowance you get when you contribute to an RA.
+By now everyone should be aware of the 27.5% tax-free allowance you get when you contribute to an RA.
 This means that you can subtract your retirement contributions from your taxable income.
-This effectively lower the income the South African Revenue Service (SARS) views as taxable, reducing the actual tax you pay.
-It is one of the few times our government tries to do something nice for tax payers.
-The down side to RA’s however, is that it gets taxed like income and not an investment.
+This effectively lowers the income the South African Revenue Service (SARS) views as taxable, reducing the actual tax you pay.
+It is one of the few times our government tries to do something nice for taxpayers.
+The downside to RA’s however, is that it gets taxed like income and not an investment.
 But what effect can this really have on my retirement income?
 This is exactly my question going into this topic.

 Meet our retirement annuity investor